 The study serves as a reminder that while AI chatbots are powerful communicators, they’re still limited imitators of human reasoning.
 They may sound confident, empathetic, and supportive, but that doesn’t make them right.

 To use AI responsibly, we must question both their answers and their agreeableness.
+When asking can AI chatbots make mistakes, the evidence is clear — sycophancy is a real and documented flaw.

 Stay updated on the latest research about AI chatbots, how they’re designed, and the evolving debate on AI consciousness by visiting our homepage.